Waste Classification and Waste Acceptance Criteria

 It is a legal requirement to ensure that any waste materials are disposed of in accordance with current legislation.

-Before waste materials are removed from a site they must be assigned with the appropriate European Waste Catalogue (EWC) code, which must be recorded on the relevant waste transfer documents.
-We can determine the correct EWC code which, depending on the type of material being classified, may or may not require laboratory testing.
+Before waste materials are removed from a site they must be assigned with the appropriate List of Wastes (LoW) code, which must be recorded on the relevant waste transfer documents.
+We can determine the correct LOW code which, depending on the type of material being classified, may or may not require laboratory testing.

-In order to dispose of materials at landfill, in addition to the correct EWC code, the landfill operator will frequently require the results of Waste Acceptance Criteria (WAC) tests prior to them accepting material into their facilities.
+In order to dispose of materials at landfill, in addition to the correct LOW code the landfill operator will frequently require the results of Waste Acceptance Criteria (WAC) tests prior to them accepting material into their facilities.
 We can also undertake WAC testing where required.